Airbnb Account Hacked? Here’s What To Do

 One of the major benefits of using iGMS is that it helps you to manage multiple accounts.
 It can quickly become very frustrating having to switch between various accounts, especially when you followed best practices and used different passwords for each.
 Though, with iGMS, you can manage all your accounts via a single secure interface.

-So, even if you receive an email you are doubtful of but want to make extra sure, you can log into your Airbnb account through iGMS instead of following a potentially dangerous website link.
+So, when you receive spam emails that stir doubt and you want to make extra sure, you can log into your Airbnb account through iGMS instead of following a potentially dangerous website link.

 Other tasks that iGMS can help to streamline include: